Multiplicity and the Media

 Validation and Language in Multiple Personality An answer to the often-asked question "Does this happen to anyone else?"

-By CollegeVicki of Vicki(s): The Dark Half Why are these stories so appealing?
+The Dark Half Why are these stories so appealing?

 NO COPYRIGHT!
-All writings by members of Astraea Household are COPYRIGHT FREE.
-Permission to link to, manipulate, publish and/or mention in print (paper, electronic, etc.) any material written by members of Astraea Household is granted.
+All writings by members of Astraea are COPYRIGHT FREE.
+Permission to link to, manipulate, publish and/or mention in print (paper, electronic, etc.) any material written by members of House Astraea is granted.
 Any re-broadcast, reproduction or retransmission of the pictures, descriptions, and accounts of this game without express written consent of Major League Baseball is hereby granted.

 Astraea's Bookstore... a full line of books on multiplicity &